mrkkrp/dot-emacs/README.md

 It's true that standard keyboards have too few keys.
 We should be able to input many-many different fancy symbols and switch languages very easily, with one key pressing.
-I use <kbd>F7</kbd> and <kbd>F8</kbd> for this task.
-Every key performs switching to input method of some language or disables input method of that language when this it's already active (it also switches dictionaries used for spell checking, note that you need to install `aspell` for that).
-This way I don't need to «cycle» through all the languages — a horrible thing.
+I use <kbd>F8</kbd> for this task.
+That key performs switching to Russian input method or disables it when this it's already active (it also switches dictionaries used for spell checking, note that you need to install `aspell` for that).

 For peculiar use case of Emacs abbreviations see [mk-abbrev](https://github.com/mrkkrp/mk-abbrev).
 It now has its own